sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Clients MAY send an `vtr` (Vectors of Trust Request) parameter.
 If both the `vtr` and `acr_values` are in the request, the `acr_values` MUST take precedence and the `vtr` MUST be ignored.

 ## Vectors of Trust
-OpenID Providers MAY provide `vot` (Vectors of Trust) and `vtm` (Vectors of Trust Mark) values in ID Tokens only if the `acr` claim is not requested by the Client (either via the `acr_values` or `claims` parameters).
+OpenID Providers MAY provide `vot` (Vectors of Trust) and `vtm` (Vector Trust Mark) values in ID Tokens only if the `acr` claim is not requested by the Client (either via the `acr_values` or `claims` parameters).
+More information on Vectors of Trust is provided in [[RFC8485]].

 ## Discovery
 The OpenID Connect Discovery [[OpenID.Discovery]] standard provides a standard, programatic way for Clients to obtain configuration details for communicating with OpenID Providers.
 Discovery is an important part of building scalable federation ecosystems.
 Compliant OpenID Providers under this profile MUST publish their server metadata to help minimize configuration errors and support automation for scaleable deployments.

 Exposing a Discovery endpoint does NOT inherently put the OpenID Provider at risk to attack.
 Endpoints and parameters specified in the Discovery document SHOULD be considered public information regardless of the existence of the Discovery document.

-Access to the Discovery document MAY be protected with existing web authentication methods if required by the Provider.
+Access to the Discovery document MAY be protected with existing web authentication methods if required by the OpenID Provider.
 Credentials for the Discovery document are then managed by the Provider.
 Support for these authentication methods is outside the scope of this profile.

 Endpoints described in the Discovery document MUST be secured in accordance with this profile and MAY have additional controls the Provider wishes to support.

 All OpenID Providers are uniquely identified by a URL known as the issuer.
-This URL serves as the prefix of a service discovery endpoint as specified in the OpenID Connect Discovery standard and "OAuth2 Authorization Server Metadata" [[RFC8414]].
+This URL serves as the prefix of a service discovery endpoint as specified in the OpenID Connect Discovery standard and "OAuth 2.0 Authorization Server Metadata" [[RFC8414]].
 An OpenID Provider SHOULD publish equivalent JSON metadata on both `/.well-known/openid-configuration` and `/.well-known/oauth-authorization-server`, and MAY publish on other locations.
 The OpenID Provider SHOULD include a `signed_metadata` claim, as described in [[RFC8414]] section 2.1.